pelinegr/pelinegr/README.md

 I really enjoy the possibility of finding solutions to real-world problems, and aim to work in using AI for public good by ensuring safety, privacy, and ethics while making everyone's life easier.
 Currently, I am working on projects to extend my knowledge about AI and improve my problem-solving skills.
 As a Break Through Tech Fellow, I had the opportunity to work in a group and delve into interpretable AI, which greatly aligned with my interests!
 I would love to gain further experience by an internship and dive deeper into Machine Learning used in the industry.

-## 💡Break Through Tech Project: Interpretable Insights from Tree Based Models using LLMs with Catalan.ai
+## <Break Through Tech Project>(https://github.com/Catalan-AI-Studio/energy-demand-prediction): Interpretable Insights from Tree Based Models using LLMs with Catalan.ai
 ✨What we did: Developed a tree based model that predicts the electricity demand in Texas, and utilized LLMs to explain the decisions made by the model to enhance transparency and interpretability.\
 ⚒️Tools: Python, scikit-learn, ChatGPT